Soccer-Brighton frustrated in home stalemate against Forest | Sports-Games

 Soccer-Brighton frustrated in home stalemate against Forest

-The first top-flight meeting between the sides since 1983 was hardly a classic as Brighton suffered a frustrating night in their 200th Premier League fixture.
-Forest keeper Dean Henderson was kept busy throughout as Brighton racked up the chances with Leandro Trossard and Solly March both having shots saved while Trossard hit the crossbar.
+Tariq Lamptey and Pascal Gross had good opportunities after the break for Brighton while Forest rarely managed an attack and failed to register an effort on target.
+It was an encouraging draw for Forest, however, as they moved off the foot of the table with six points.

-Brighton and Hove Albion failed to score for the third Premier League game in succession as they were held to a 0-0 draw at home by struggling Nottingham Forest on Tuesday.
+Brighton & Hove Albion failed to score for the third Premier League game in succession as they were held to a 0-0 draw at home by struggling Nottingham Forest on Tuesday.

 Roberto De Zerbi's side dominated throughout but lacked a cutting edge as Forest hung on for a gritty point.
 The first top-flight meeting between the sides since 1983 was hardly a classic as Brighton suffered a frustrating night in their 200th Premier League fixture.

+"We have to work on the last 20 metres for sure, to decide the best solution in the last 25 metres and to work on creating more solutions in creative space."
+It was one-way traffic in the first half with Trossard especially lively for the hosts.

-He sent a spinning volley against the crossbar on the half-hour mark and then fired straight at Henderson after a slick move.
-Trossard also set up Adam Lallana but he glanced his header wide of the target.
-Solly March tested Henderson with a low shot while Danny Welbeck toiled up front, as like March he hunted his first league goal of the season in vain.
+He sent a spinning volley against the bar on the half-hour and then fired straight at Henderson after a slick move.
+Trossard also set up Adam Lallana who glanced his header wide of the target.
+Solly March tested Henderson with a low shot while Danny Welbeck toiled up front, as like March he hunted for his first league goal of the season in vain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)